Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Is it hard to find an apartment?

 **Yes, it's really hard**.
-It can take months and hundreds of applications.[^0] It's one of the hardest parts of [moving to Berlin](/guides/moving-to-berlin).
+It can take months and hundreds of applications.[^0] It's much harder for recent immigrants.
+It's one of the hardest parts of [moving to Berlin](/guides/moving-to-berlin).
 You might live in multiple temporary places before you find something permanent.[^23] It can be hard on your mental health.[^2]

-It's harder if...

-- You are not in Berlin
-- You don't speak German
-- You are unemployed or in your [probation period](/glossary/Probezeit)
-- You are self-employed
-- Your income is too low
-- You have no [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or EU citizenship
-- You have a foreign name[^9]
-- You have a dog

 **[What landlords want ↓](#what-landlords-want)**